dOpensource/dsiprouter/README.md

 ### Changing Admin Password

-navigate to `dsiprouter` directory and
-`vi ./gui/settings.py`
-change the PASSWORD field to reflect the password you want
+Navigate to dSIPRouter directory and `vi ./gui/settings.py` change the `PASSWORD` field to reflect the password you want

 ### Screenshots